Bhavana-S-571/Student-Management-SystemJava/README.md

-# Student Management System (Core Java)
+# Student Management System (Java)

 ## 📌 Overview
-A console-based Student Management System built using Core Java.
+A console-based Student Management System built using Java.
 The application allows users to perform CRUD operations on student records through a menu-driven interface.

 ## ✨ Features